 After three days of travelling through the mountains, Ethan’s group finally reached their destination, which turned out to be the mouth of a small cave hidden behind a rocky outcropping.
 They were immediately surrounded the moment they approached the cave.

-“Kothar, I see you cowered and left the battle like the craven you are.”
-Said a scrawny man wearing strange headgear.
+“Kothar, I see you cowered and left the battle like the craven you are,” said a scrawny man wearing strange headgear.
+Ethan hated him immediately.

 “Telk, you have no business accusing me of being craven.
-I’m not the one hiding between my mother’s bosoms.”
-Replied Kothar coldly.
+I’m not the one hiding between my mother’s bosoms,” replied Kothar coldly.

-”I’m here to petition the Matriarch for an audience.”
-Said Kothar with a nonchalant attitude.
+”I’m here to petition the Matriarch for an audience,” said Kothar with a nonchalant attitude.

 “I’m not letting you through until I know what business you claim to have.”
 He said as he eyed the group.
 His gaze finally settled on Ethan.
 Although he was completely wrapped in furs, he still looked noticeably foreign.